Another Growing Year Comes To A Close

 Sep, 03 2024

-Summer has progressed quickly, bringing to a close the turbulent 2023/24 growing season.
+Summer has progressed quickly, bringing to a close the turbulent 2023/24 growing year.

 The hard work doesn’t stop once the combines are back in the shed however, and up and down the country our agronomists and farm managers are busy planning and preparing for the coming autumn drilling campaign.
 Following the year we have had, flexibility and working in partnership with the grower will be central to success come this time next year…whatever may be thrown at us.